Sleep Disorders Clinic

-Koala® Center for Sleep and TMJ Disorders Provide Treatment for Sleep Disorders.
-There Are Over 18 Million Persons in the United States Alone Who Suffer From Obstructive Sleep Apnea and Sadly, It is Estimated That Over 90% Go Undiagnosed.
-Serving Patients From All Over the USA.
+Koala® Center for Sleep and TMJ Disorders provides treatment for sleep disorders so you can enjoy a peaceful sleep.
+We are serving patients from all over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI

 Janet had struggled with snoring, daytime fatigue, and difficulty sleeping for years.
 “At night my husband couldn’t sleep because of my loud snoring,” she says.
 I often would wake up in the middle of the night gasping for breath with my heart racing and then I couldn’t go back to sleep.
 It really scared me.”